PeteJames21/alx-system_engineering-devops/0x06-regular_expressions/README.md

 The regular expression matches a three-character string that starts with `h` ends with `n` and can have any single character in between.

 ## 6-phone_number.rb
 Match a 10-digit phone number.
 The string should only have digits and should not have spaces.

+## 7-OMG_WHY_ARE_YOU_SHOUTING.rb
+Match uppercase characters regardless of their position in the string.